TylerTemp/SaintsField/README.md

 3. IMGUI: Fix `RichLabel` has some indent and truncate issue with `LeftToggle` and `ResiziableTextArea`
 4. Fix Auto Getters won't work if you disabled the update
 5. UI Toolkit: Remove some unnecessary call to improve some performance
+6. UI Toolkit: Now scene view will notice you if there is an auto-getter signed a value to a filed.

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).